-From farms to transportation and storage in the store, eggs are handled carefully to ensure their safety through to your kitchen.
-It’s important to follow some tips to ensure eggs stay safe for your family to eat and enjoy.
+From the farm to the grocery store, careful handling of eggs ensures their quality and safety.
+Once in your grocery bag, it is important to follow these tips to keep eggs stay safe for your family to eat and enjoy.

-Make sure you cook eggs thoroughly because adequate cooking destroys bacteria.
+Cook eggs thoroughly because adequate cooking destroys bacteria.
 Cook until both the egg whites and yolk are firm.
-If you are using a food thermometer, cook egg whites to 144-149 degrees F, egg yolks to 149-158 degrees F and whole eggs to 144-158 degrees F.